1981 New Jersey Senate election

-The 1981 New Jersey State Senate elections were held on November 3.
+The 1981 New Jersey Senate elections were held on November 3.
+The New Jersey legislature reapportioned its state legislative districts in advance of the 1981 election.
+The new districts resulted in many senators running for re-election in newly re-numbered districts.
 The election coincided with a tightly contested gubernatorial election between Thomas Kean and James Florio.
-Republicans gained five seats, narrowing the Democratic majority to four.
+Republicans gained five seats, narrowing the Democratic majority to 22–18.
+Democrats flipped districts 10, 14, and 15, while Republicans flipped districts 9, 12, 13, 21, 26, 34, 38, and 39.

-Background

-Redistricting

-As required, the New Jersey legislature reapportioned its state legislative districts in advance of the 1981 election.
-The new districts resulted in many senators running for re-election in newly re-numbered districts.

-ABSCAM scandal

 A Federal Bureau of Investigation investigation resulted in the retirements of Senators Joseph A. Maressa and Angelo Errichetti, both of whom accepted bribes from the FBI under the guise of Arab oil sheikhs.
 Errichetti was convicted; Maressa was not prosecuted but opted to retire.